 Share this post:

-One thing that characterizes the Early Cycladic period and Syros’ culture, in particular, is the making of “Frying Pans” which are vessels or bowls, usually made of clay, that was mainly used as pitchers.
-Those Frying Pans are known for their beautiful curved designs.
-Due to the extensive use of metal, we also have plenty of tools, such as fishhooks, made of bronze and silver.
-There is evidence that there has been a kind of alliance between Syros and Asia Minor based upon metal trading.
+One thing that characterizes the Early Cycladic period and the culture of Syros, in particular, is the making of Frying Pans – flat circular discs usually made of clay, known for their beautiful curved design.
+Their functions remain unknown, but in opposition to their name, there have been no signs indicating that they were used as cooking utensils.
+Due to the extensive use of metal during that period, plenty of tools made of bronze and silver, have also been unearthed.
+There is evidence showing that there has been an alliance between Syros and Asia Minor, which was based upon metal trading.

 During Roman times, Syros flourished.
 Many coins from that period are now exhibited in various museums around Greece.
 The capital of Syros at that time was again Ermoupolis.
 During the Byzantine period, pirates launched several attacks against Syros, leading to the desolation of the island’s coastal areas.
 The mainland, on the other hand, still had some inhabitants.

 Syros has a unique neoclassic architecture that encompasses medieval along with Venetian characteristics.
 The Town Hall and the Apollo Theater are perfect examples of the neoclassical architecture.
 The island hosts plenty of marvelous churches and numerous imposing, colorful mansions.
 It also has countless marble stairs, whitewashed houses with wooden balconies and doors painted in vivid colors, and, like most Greek islands, narrow winding alleys.